acceleratedscience/open-ad-toolkit/README.md

 ### Open Accelerated Discovery Client <!-- omit from toc -->

-OpenAD is an open-source framework developed by IBM Research, aggregating a number of molecular science toolkits into a single API that can be accessed by command line, a Jupyter Notebook and (soon) an API.
+OpenAD is an open-source framework for molecular and materials discovery developed by IBM Research.

-The goal of OpenAD is to provide a common language for scientists to interact with a multitude of of molecular tools to simplify the triage process and drastically accelerate your development timelines.
+The OpenAD client is accessible from a command line interface, Jupyter Notebooks and an API.
+It provides unified access to a variety of tools and AI models for literature knowledge extraction, synthesis prediction (forward and retro-), generative methods and property inference.
+You can train models on your own data as well as visualize and filter candidate molecules.

 [Documentation](https://acceleratedscience.github.io/openad-docs/)